aditihm/Machine-learning/README.md

 Third, multiple linear regression analysis predicts trends and future values.
 The multiple linear regression analysis can be used to get point estimates.
 An example question may be “what will the price of gold be 6 month from now?”

 When selecting the model for the multiple linear regression analysis, another important consideration is the model fit.
 Adding independent variables to a multiple linear regression model will always increase the amount of explained variance in the dependent variable (typically expressed as R²).
 Therefore, adding too many independent variables without any theoretical justification may result in an over-fit model.

+### 3. Support Vector Machine Regression

+Support Vector Machines are very specific class of algorithms, characterized by usage of kernels, absence of local minima, sparseness of the solution and capacity control obtained by acting on the margin, or on number of support vectors, etc.

+They were invented by Vladimir Vapnik and his co-workers, and first introduced at the Computational Learning Theory (COLT) 1992 conference with the paper.
+All these nice features however were already present in machine learning since 1960’s: large margin hyper planes usage of kernels, geometrical interpretation of kernels as inner products in a feature space.
+Similar optimization techniques were used in pattern recognition and sparsness techniques were widely discussed.
+Usage of slack variables to overcome noise in the data and non - separability was also introduced in 1960s.
+However it was not until 1992 that all these features were put together to form the maximal margin classifier, the basic Support Vector Machine, and not until 1995 that the soft margin version was introduced.

+Support Vector Machine can be applied not only to classification problems but also to the case of regression.
+Still it contains all the main features that characterize maximum margin algorithm: a non-linear function is leaned by linear learning machine mapping into high dimensional kernel induced feature space.
+The capacity of the system is controlled by parameters that do not depend on the dimensionality of feature space.

+In the same way as with classification approach there is motivation to seek and optimize the generalization bounds given for regression.
+They relied on defining the loss function that ignores errors, which are situated within the certain distance of the true value.
+This type of function is often called – epsilon intensive – loss function.
+The figure below shows an example of one-dimensional linear regression function with – epsilon intensive – band.
+The variables measure the cost of the errors on the training points.
+These are zero for all points that are inside the band.